Uberspace/lab/source/guide_genesis-db.rst

 Prerequisites
 =============

-Before setting up Genesis DB, ensure you have the following:
+Before setting up GenesisDB, ensure you have the following:

 1. Access to your Uberspace account
 2. Basic knowledge of command line operations